-In our pursuit for accountability and transparency in governance especially in marginalised communities, the data mining team found on a tender that the Akwa Ibom State Ministry of Health has called for bids on the construction of perimeter fence and provision of a mini water scheme at the Public Health Centre in Ikot Idem Udo, Onna LGA.
+In our pursuit for accountability and transparency in governance especially in marginalized communities, the data mining team found on a tender that the Akwa Ibom State Ministry of Health has called for bids on the construction of perimeter fence and provision of a mini water scheme at the Public Health Centre in Ikot Idem Udo, Onna LGA.
 The community has an estimated population of about 8000.
-The Centre urgently needs more beds (they have only two), delivery cart, trolley and other delivery equipment as they do not take deliveries at the Centre because of the absence of these.
+The Centre urgently needs more beds (they have only two), delivery cart, trolley, and other delivery equipment as they do not take deliveries at the Centre because of the absence of these.
 Their challenges are seemingly endless as another major issue is that of electricity and lack of water supply.
 The former hinders the facility from working at night.

 We have initiated the #BuildIkotIdeUdo campaign to track the implementation of the project in Onna Local Government Area.
 Through this campaign, we call on all concerned stakeholders especially the Akwa Ibom State Ministry of Health to uphold public interest through being accountable and transparent in the usage of the funds already released for this project.